Learn how to become ISO 13485 certified while avoiding the stress that tortures other quality system managers.

 Step 3 – Initiating corrective actions

-Also, to taking corrective actions related to internal audit findings, you should look for internal audits from other sources.
+Also, to take corrective actions related to internal audit findings, you should look for internal audits from other sources.
 The diagram below shows several different sources of potential corrective and preventive actions.

 Step 4 – Conducting your first management review